 The market is another essential consideration for any serious investor.
 It is composed of three main elements: potential customers, business rivals and the environment in which they operate.

-The coronavirus pandemic sent many markets into a tailspin, most notably aviation, hospitality, and commercial office space; but communications software, food and online retail experienced a boom.
+Markets can ebb and flow quickly.
+For example, the coronavirus pandemic sent many markets into a tailspin, most notably aviation, hospitality, and commercial office space, but communications software, food and online retail experienced a boom.

 Angel investors are always looking for markets on the up, but they also crave stability and consistency.
 So, it’s important to demonstrate that the landscape you operate in has a bright future regardless of what the world throws at it.